heinermann/factorio-starcraft/README.md

 # factorio-starcraft
 A mod that brings a 1:1 Starcraft simulation to Factorio.

-Note: This mod only includes Starcraft's units and behaviours, it does not allow you to control them and there is no plan to.
+The goal is to introduce all 3 races as unique, separate, AI controlled factions pitted against the player, biters, and each other.

+## Dependencies
+- base >= 1.1
+- stdlib >= 1.4.6
+- (optional) alien-biomes

 ## V0 Target (Beta)
 v0 will **include**: